Reviews & First Drives

 Corvette: Functional with Gaps

 The C8 Corvette's interior is a significant step forward from previous generations.
 The driver-focused cockpit tilts toward the driver, the digital instrument cluster is clear and configurable, and the Performance Data Recorder remains a genuinely useful track tool.
 The materials, however, can feel inconsistent, some surfaces are premium, others less so.
 Next to a 911, the Corvette's cabin still reveals its price point.
 That's a fair observation and an expected one at the price difference involved.
+Visibility rearward is limited by the mid-engine layout, and that shows up most in urban parking and on track when traffic approaches from behind.

 Nissan GT-R: Falling Behind